Updated May 6, 2019

-Merry happy happy merry!
-It’s the holiday season!
-What should you give a college student (besides cash?)
-There are actually things that they both want and need that won’t get you a glazed-over “oh thanks” during the holiday gift-giving.
+It’s graduation season!
+What should you give a graduating senior / almost college student (besides cash?)
+There are actually things that they both want and need that won’t get you a glazed-over “oh thanks.”
 Here’s a few of our favorite gift ideas, and they’ve been reviewed and approved by actual, real-life college students.

 Our Favorite Gift Ideas for College Students